Root-too/Probably-DS/README.md

 # Dead Simple Morse code converter :fire:
 ---

-We have used a Binary tree for laying out all the alphabets, numbers and special symbols and perform DFS and tree traversal for interconversions.
+We have used a Binary tree for laying out all the alphabets, numbers and perform DFS and tree traversal for interconversions.

 ### Add-Ons

 - [x] Morse code to text.
-- [ ] Text to Morse code.
+- [x] Text to Morse code.
 - [ ] Adding GUI.

 ### Contributors